Board of Directors Installs New Members for 2016-2017

 College Completes Project through Ben Franklin Technology Partners of NEPA

-(From Left to Right) Bob Non, owner and CEO Pleasant Mount Welding, Inc.; Mike Burke, Mechanical Engineer PMWI; Gary Kielar, PWMI R&D Electrician; Joseph Dobosh, PWMI R&D Automation Specialist; Rick Fornes, Director of The Office of Innovation, Johnson College; Kenneth Okrepkie, Regional Manager, Ben Franklin Technology Partners Northeast PA; Katie Leonard, Executive Vice President, Johnson College
+(From Left to Right) Bob Non, owner and CEO Pleasant Mount Welding, Inc.; Mike Burke, Mechanical Engineer PMWI; Gary Kielar, PWMI R&D Electrician; Joseph Dobosh, PWMI R&D Automation Specialist; Rick Fornes, Director of The Office of Innovation, Johnson College; Kenneth Okrepkie, Regional Manager, Ben Franklin Technology Partners Northeast PA; Katie Pittelli, Executive Vice President, Johnson College

-(From Left to Right) Bob Non, owner and CEO Pleasant Mount Welding, Inc.; Mike Burke, Mechanical Engineer PMWI; Gary Kielar, PWMI R&D Electrician; Joseph Dobosh, PWMI R&D Automation Specialist; Rick Fornes, Director of The Office of Innovation, Johnson College; Kenneth Okrepkie, Regional Manager, Ben Franklin Technology Partners Northeast PA; Katie Leonard, Executive Vice President, Johnson College
+(From Left to Right) Bob Non, owner and CEO Pleasant Mount Welding, Inc.; Mike Burke, Mechanical Engineer PMWI; Gary Kielar, PWMI R&D Electrician; Joseph Dobosh, PWMI R&D Automation Specialist; Rick Fornes, Director of The Office of Innovation, Johnson College; Kenneth Okrepkie, Regional Manager, Ben Franklin Technology Partners Northeast PA; Katie Pittelli, Executive Vice President, Johnson College

 Johnson College has recently completed an educational consulting project that was funded by Ben Franklin Technology Partners of NEPA and Pleasant Mount Welding.
 Each contributed $20,000 to create an aluminum grating swaging machine so Pleasant Mount Welding could begin manufacturing grates in-house as opposed to purchasing from a supplier.
 The grates contribute to the products the company provides to the wastewater and sewer industry.
 The overall goal of the project was to create a product that will create or sustain jobs in our area while also sharing knowledge between industry and the College.
 Ben Franklin Technology Partners of Northeastern Pennsylvania contacted the College seeking an educational partner for Pleasant Mount Welding, Inc. Since the two organizations have had positive history with each other, a meeting was scheduled to map out the details in March of 2015.